 Sir Lennox Berkeley was a seminal figure in twentieth-century English music, as both composer and teacher.
 Within these pages you’ll be able to find out more about the man and his music, with a Biography, Picture Gallery, lists of Works and Recordings and many useful Links.

-Between 2008 and 2024 the Society produced an annual printed Journal, edited by Berkeley’s biographer, Tony Scotland, and designed by our Webmaster, Thomas Daly, covering articles about Berkeley’s life and work, new recordings and reviews, new score editions, new books, newly-discovered manuscripts, concerts and other performances, etc. And in 2024 Tom began converting the article archive to HTML format to allow them to be preserved on the internet, available for all in perpetuity, and easily read on, and downloaded from, desktop computers, tablets and mobile phones.
+Between 2008 and 2024 the Society produced an annual printed Journal, edited by Berkeley’s biographer, Tony Scotland, and designed by our Webmaster, Thomas Daly, covering articles about Berkeley’s life and work, new recordings and reviews, score editions, books and newly-discovered manuscripts, concerts and other performances, etc. And in 2024 Tom began converting the article archive to HTML format to allow them to be preserved on the internet, available for all in perpetuity, and easily read on, and downloaded from, desktop computers, tablets and mobile phones.
 You can find the articles here, beautifully laid out with all their original photographs and illustrations, and easily searchable.
-You’ll find a list, sorted by year, of all the articles published in the Journal in its first 16 years.
-To locate a specific article, enter your search terms – e.g., ‘Boulanger’, ‘Nelson’, ‘Freda’, ’Nocturne’ – in the search box at the top of the page, and this will bring up brief details of the article you’re looking for; to read the full piece, simply click on the one that’s appropriate.
+To locate a specific article, enter your search terms – e.g., ‘Boulanger’ or ‘Nelson’ – in the search box at the top of the page, and this will bring up brief details of the article you’re looking for; to read the full piece, simply click on the one that’s appropriate.

 I hope you find this site useful – whether you’re new to Sir Lennox’s music, or a performer or music-lover already familiar with it.